alexrainman/nativescript-carousel-view/README.md

 **Template selector**

 Template selector should return a valid {N} view.
-As advice you to put each view in separate files and load them with builder.
+As advice, put each view in separate files and load them with builder.
 Also, notice that you have to assign the bindingContext of the returning view.

 ```
 import { ITemplateSelector } from "nativescript-carousel-view";